Peppermint6443/startup/notes.md

 * Looks like there are lots of abbreviations that I will need to learn and know off the top of my head

 #### Simon-css notes
-* You can use the "mouse" button (see image below) to select different elements of the page.
-I've played around with the inspect portion of a webpage in the past, but I have always searched around in the code until I (hopefully) found the thing I was looking for.
+* You can select different page elements using the "mouse" button (see image below).
+I've played around with the inspect portion of a webpage in the past, but I have always searched around in the code until I (hopefully) found what I was looking for.
 The select tool is much more handy.
 * You can add/remove .css styling modularly, meaning you can disable parts of it for a time if you need to